RaphaelHebert/nsdpy/docs/main.md

 __Once nsdpy is installed as a package the following commands can be run from the terminal.__
 Open a terminal and enter a __nsdpy__ command with a compulsory **-r** argument

-    nsdpy -r “This is a query to NCBI”
+    nsdpy -r "This is a query to NCBI"

 <ins>Example 1</ins>